Pink and White Terraces: History

-Lead up to loss
+Mapping

 A number of people mapped and commented on the region before the loss of the terraces.
 No Māori maps are known.
-The first colonial sketch map of the lake was by Percy Smith in 1858.
-Ferdinand Hochstetter carried out the first topographic and geological survey of the Lake Rotomahana area in 1859, producing four maps of the lake while camped on its shore; culminating in his defining "Method of Squares" (or Grid) lake map of 30/4/1859.
+The first colonial sketch map of the lake was by Assistant Surveyor-General Percy Smith in 1858.
+Hochstetter carried out the first topographic and geological survey of the Lake Rotomahana area in 1859, producing four maps of the lake while camped on its shore; culminating in his defining "Method of Squares" (or Grid) lake map of 30/4/1859.
 His lake research was later published in his Geographic and Geological survey where the formation of the terraces was also examined.
-A commissioned map by August Petermann was included in that work and this was considered valid until 2011 when Sascha Nolden discovered Hochstetter's original maps in Switzerland and repatriated them to New Zealand in digital form.
+A commissioned map by August Petermann was included in that work and this was considered valid until 2011 when researcher Sascha Nolden discovered Hochstetter's original maps in Switzerland and repatriated them to New Zealand in digital form.
 In 2017 the Hochstetter and Petermann maps were compared and Petermann's map found defective.
 Hochstetter's 30/4/1859 map is now considered the more accurate map of Lake Rotomahana.

-In 1873, Percy Smith climbed Mt.
-Tarawera and gave the impression that the mountain top was rough but showed no sign of volcanic vents.

 High quality photographs of the terraces were available in Europe by 1875.

-In March 1881, G. Seelhorst climbed Wahanga dome and the northern end of Ruawahia dome in search of a presumed "falling star" following reports of glowing and smoke from an area behind Wahanga.